Existence and uniqueness of a quasi-stationary distribution for Markov processes with fast return from infinity

-Indeed, it is well known that a probability measure $\rho$ is a QSD if and only if it is a \textit{quasi-limiting distribution} (QLD), which means that there exists $\mu\in{\cal M}_1(\N^*)$ such that
+Indeed, it is well known (see for instance~\cite{VereJones1969}, \cite{Meleard2011}) that a probability measure $\rho$ is a QSD if and only if it is a \textit{quasi-limiting distribution} (QLD), which means that there exists a probability measure $\mu$ on $\N^*$ such that

-For a proof of this statement, we refer the reader to~\cite{VereJones1969} and \cite{Meleard2011}.
-QLDs have originally been studied by Yaglom~\cite{Yaglom1947}, which stated that the above limit exists for any sub-critical Galton-Watson process and doesn't depend on the initial distribution $\mu=\delta_x$, $x\in\N^*$, of the process.
-The question has also been addressed in~\cite{Darroch1967} for finite state space processes and in~\cite{vanDoorn1991} for birth and death processes.
-For further information on QLDs and QSDs, we refer the reader to the recent surveys~\cite{vanDoorn2011} and~\cite{Meleard2011}.
-In this paper, we prove that, under our main assumption (see Hypothesis~\ref{hypothesis:main} below), there exists a constant $\gamma>0$ such that

-where $\rho$ is the unique QSD of the process.
-This clearly implies that $\rho$ is the unique QLD for $X$, independently of the initial distribution of the process.

-\me We present two different applications of our result.
-In the first one, we show that the sufficient condition for existence and uniqueness of a QSD proved in~\cite{Ferrari2007} can be considerably relaxed.
-In the second one, we develop the case of the logistic birth and death process.
-It is well known that this process has a unique QSD (see for instance~\cite{vanDoorn1991} and \cite{Barbour2010} when the individual competition rate is small).
-In Section~\ref{section:application2}, we give a new (and shorter) proof of this result.
-We also prove the following new result: the conditional distribution of the logistic birth and death process converges exponentially fast to its QSD, uniformly in its original distribution.

-\me The paper is organized as follows.
-In Section~\ref{section:main-result}, we state and prove our main theorem.
-In Section~\ref{section:application1}, we prove that this result leads to a generalization of~\cite[Theorem~1.1]{Ferrari2007}.
-In Section~\ref{section:application2}, we give a new proof of the existence and uniqueness of a QSD for logistic birth and death processes, and we complete this result by proving that the conditioned distribution of the process converges exponentially fast to its QSD, uniformly in its original distribution.